abrahamvegh/VEWebViewController/README.md

 `AVWebViewController` is a `UIViewController` subclass, for the iPhone, intended to be used inside a `UINavigationController`.

-It provides a `UIWebView` and controls for navigating the web view.
-It also provides a (buggy) action menu that allows you to open the current URL in Mobile Safari, or email the currently visible URL.
+It provides a `UIWebView` and the controls you’d expect to be available for navigating the web.
+It also provides an action menu that allows you to open the current URL in Mobile Safari, or email the current URL.

 `AV` stands for [Abraham Vegh](http://abrahamvegh.com/), the name of the guy who wrote this cheesy readme.